Gradient Methods with Memory for Minimizing Composite Functions: Simulations

-The performance of each of the eight above-mentioned methods when the bundle given by a power of $2$ within the range $1$ to $128$ is listed in Table~\ref{label_162} for LASSO, Table~\ref{label_163} for NNLS, Table~\ref{label_164} for L1LR, Table~\ref{label_165} for RR and Table~\ref{label_166} for EN.
+A series of tables explains the effectiveness of the six above-mentioned methods as a function of bundle size.
+We consider bundle sizes given by a power of $2$ within the range $1$ to $128$.
+The performance measured in iterations until convergence is listed in Table~\ref{label_173} for LASSO, Table~\ref{label_174} for NNLS, Table~\ref{label_175} for L1LR, Table~\ref{label_176} for RR and Table~\ref{label_177} for EN.
+For each method, the convergence results are presented in two columns.
+The column on the left gives the number of \emph{outer} iterations until convergence was attained whereas the column on the right contains the average number of \emph{inner} iterations expended per outer iteration.

+Performance is also analyzed using wall-clock running times.
+Again, for each method we provide in a left-hand column the total time expended until convergence (in seconds) and in a right-hand column the average running time of each outer iteration (in miliseconds).
+The times are listed in Table~\ref{label_178} for LASSO, Table~\ref{label_179} for NNLS, Table~\ref{label_180} for L1LR, Table~\ref{label_181} for RR and Table~\ref{label_182} for EN.

 We have set the initial Lipschitz constant estimate $L_0$ for all methods to be $L_f$ whereas the line-search parameters are $r_u = 2$ and $r_d = 0.9$, as recommended by \cite{ref_003}.
 For GMM these parameters are shared across both the Lipschitz search and step size adjustment procedures.
-For ASRC, ASRM, AHRC and AHRM, the restart parameters are $D = e^{-2}$ and $s = 4$, as recommended by our analysis in Subsubsection~\ref{label_146}.
+For ASRC and ASRM, the restart parameters are $D = e^{-2}$ and $s = 4$, as recommended by our analysis in Subsubsection~\ref{label_148}.

 The inner problem for each gradient method with memory employed was always solved using a constrained version of the Fast Gradient Method~\cite{ref_013}, with the target accuracy set to $\delta = 10^{-9}$.
 Note that $\delta$ is absolute whereas the outer problem $\epsilon$ is relative.
 On all five test problems, the inner problem target accuracy is actually at least two orders greater than the outer one in absolute terms.